7th-12th grade

 PE*Art*GreekHebrew

-BiologyChemistryPhysicsAdvanced Science (ex AP Biology)
+BiologyChemistryPhysicsAdvanced Science (ex.
+AP Biology)

-Renaissance and Reformation History (1300-1600AD)** Medieval History (300AD-1200AD)**Modern European History (1600AD to late 1980s)American History (1615AD-1980s)
+Renaissance and Reformation History (1300-1600AD)** Medieval History (300AD-1200AD)**World History (1600AD to late 1980s)American History (1615AD-1980s)

 Suggested SAT prep prior to Oct of Jr year if want to compete for National Merit Scholarship